Fees – Integrated Circuit Topographies

 Check fees for filing an application, transferring an interest and for other services.

-fee adjustment: On , the fee for the filing of an application for registration of a topography will increase by 2%, in accordance with the Service Fees Act.
+fee adjustment: On , the fee for the filing of an application for registration of a topography will decrease by 0.2%, in accordance with the Service Fees Act.
 Note that not all fees are subject to the annual adjustment.

 As a result, the amount shown in the Tariff of Fees of the Integrated Circuit Topography Regulations (the Regulations) may not be up-to-date.